United States of America

 Gilbert's 17th Street Grill - casual family restaurant with excellent burgers

 Truluck's Restaurant - upscale seafood and steak restaurant

-101 Ocean - Classy but casual dining in heart of city
+101 Ocean - classy but casual dining in the heart of city

-For Lauderdale is packed with shops and even offers shopping tours.
+Fort Lauderdale is packed with shops and even offers shopping tours.
 Las Olas Boulevard and Riverfront are perfect for high end boutique window shopping.
 For everything under the sun, the Sawgrass Mills claims to be the largest discount and entertainment mall.
-Fun and Unique bargains can be found in the south's largest flea market, the Swap Shop.
+Fun and unique bargains can be found in the south's largest flea market, the Swap Shop.

 Ride the rail to Miami